-Smithfield is the largest “pork” producer in the world, slaughtering one fourth of all the pigs killed for food in the United States.
+Smithfield Foods is the largest “pork” producer in the United States, slaughtering one fourth of all the pigs killed for food in the US.
+It is owned by the Chinese company WH Group, which is the largest "pork" producer in the entire world.
 This company represents the worst of animal ag -- brutalizing animals, exploiting workers, accelerating global warming, brewing diseases, spraying manure onto communities of color, and threatening the people who expose them with decades in prison.

 Dead, pathogen-laden pigs were left outside the slaughterhouse where wild animals were seen feeding upon them.
 This presents a proven risk of zoonotic disease transmission, with pigs, birds and even feral cats potentially infecting humans.